chris-woodley/chris-woodley.github.io/index.md

 </style>

 <div class="container">
-  <h1>ePortfolio</h1>
+  <h1>Software Engineering ePortfolio</h1>

   <p>Hello!
 My name is Christopher Woodley.
 I am currently working on my Bachelor's in Computer Science, with emphasis on Software Engineering
   at Southern New Hampshire University.</p>
-  <p>This site is my ePortfolio highlight the skills and knowledge I have gained during both my Computer Science education as well as professional career.</p>
+  <p>This site is my ePortfolio highlight the skills and knowledge I have gained during both my Computer Science education as well as professional career.
+In here can be found a code review
+  of the artifacts used for the enhancement process, and how best to implement the new requirements.
+Next can be found the professional self-assessment in which speaks to my journey during the Computer Science program and how it helped to teach me new skills but also how best to improve the skill set I already utilized in my professional career currently.
+Lastly, you will find the two artifacts used for enhancement, the Task Scheduler and the Monitoring System.
+Both contain the original source code as well as the enhancement, as well as information on why these updates were made and the process taken.</p>
   <a href="/code-review.html" class="button">Code Review</a>
   <a href="/self-assessment.html" class="button">Self-Assessment</a>
   <a href="/task-scheduler.html" class="button">Artifact 1 - Task Scheduler</a>